Considered among the best places to reside in Florida, Lakeland is a city in Polk County.

 Safari Wilderness at Lakeland provides an authentic tour around the natural habitat of wild animals, covering more than 250 acres.

-Located in The Green Swamp, a huge preserved forest in Central Florida, the Safari Wilderness offers a typical African safari in Central Florida.
+Located in The Green Swamp, a vast preserved forest in Central Florida, the Safari Wilderness offers a typical African safari in Central Florida.

 Open jeeps, covered just by a canopy, are driven by expert guides who will take you all over the park.

 Animals such as llamas, ostriches, buffaloes, and deer can come right next to your window, allowing you to pet them.

-Watch A Classic Film at Polk Theatre
+Watch a Classic Film at the Polk Theatre

 It was built during the Golden Age of Hollywood, making it a crowd-puller.

 However, with the struggling economy and a World War, Polk Theatre began to face trouble.

 Finally, in 1982, a group of people took a grant from the government and bought the theatre.
-Now, it runs as a non-profit organization.

-But the Polk Theatre has more to it than its rich history.
+The Polk Theatre has more to it than its rich history.

 Among the best art museums in Florida, the Polk Museum of Art has free entry for everyone since it's a non-profit entity.

 While it may have a free ticket, it is home to some of the rarest artwork and sculptures in Florida, including ceramic plates painted by Pablo Picasso.

 Click Pictures at Lake Mirror Park

 Next to it, the Hollis Garden, which is tiered and full of flowers and shrubs, makes for a beautiful spot to sit and relax.

 Lake Mirror Park is a busy place, with more than 900 events taking place each year.